 Making sure that you keep looking for inspiration and always shoot your ideas.
 If they don’t work out then keep going, even if you need to try something that is out of your comfort zone.

-Francesca Solloway, what do you consider to be the axis of your work – technically and conceptually?
+What do you consider to be the axis of your work – technically and conceptually?
 What kind of post-production do you do?

 In terms if my photographic projects I would say that I swing from two very different ends of the spectrum.
 I am a landscape and environmental photographer at heart but have a strong love for the work of the surrealists and have made conceptual projects within the style.
 However I enjoy trying as many different areas as possible to enrich my photography practice.